2ue/leiting-app/docs/content.en/docs/release-notes/_index.md

 - Auto Start on Startup
 - Shortcut to Features
 - Application Search for macOS
-- Option to Connect to Self-Hosted Coco Server
+- Option to Connect to Self-Hosted Leiting Server

 ### Breaking changes